Small businesses are the cornerstone of our economy.

 2. Market research backed by key metrics

-You may have applied the best small business marketing strategy in the world, but all your marketing efforts will only pay off when backed by good market research.
+You may have applied the best small business marketing strategy in the world, but all your digital marketing efforts will only pay off when backed by good market research.

 Research includes important things like defining your target audience, and other metrics listed below:

 Whether it is B2B or B2C marketing, you need to be clear on who exactly you are selling your products and services to.
 Before you start with your customer analysis, define your target audience.

 Once you have your target audience, determine their needs and what would motivate them to buy your product or service.